-The International Publishers Association (IPA) is an organization that represents the interests of the international book publishing industry.
-Its members include publishers’ associations from around the world, and it has consultative status at UNESCO.
+The International Publishers Association (IPA) is a collective advocate representing the international book publishing industry.
+This organization comprises publishers’ associations worldwide and holds consultative status at UNESCO.

-The IPA’s mission is to promote and protect publishing and to raise awareness of publishing’s essential role in culture and society.
-The IPA works to defend and strengthen freedom to publish, freedom of expression, and copyright internationally.
+The IPA’s core objective is to promote and safeguard publishing while raising awareness of its pivotal role in culture and society.
+Internationally, it strives to defend freedom of expression, freedom to publish, and copyright protection.

 Founded in 1896 with headquarters in Geneva, Switzerland, the IPA diligently monitors global issues about freedom of expression through its dedicated Freedom to Publish Committee.
 Comprised of experts from member associations within the IPA network, this Committee watches matters that impact the industry.

 Additionally, the IPA actively contributes towards improving business conditions for publishers across borders.
 Its efforts encompass policy-related matters such as intellectual property rights and copyright regulations.

 Supporting publishers constitutes another significant facet of the IPA’s work.
 Advocacy and lobbying form crucial components where they seek influence over decision-makers at national and international levels.
 They aim to ensure favorable copyright laws that protect publishers’ interests and foster government policies conducive to a prosperous book publishing sector.
 Furthermore, research initiatives are carried out by the IPA alongside provisions of resources and information aiding members on diverse facets relevant to their field.